-4.4 Consistency
+5.5 Consistency

 Consistency of approach does not mean uniformity.
 It means taking a similar approach in similar circumstances to achieve similar ends.
+As a Fire and Rescue Service we will therefore carry out our duties in a fair, equitable and consistent manner.

+Fire Safety Regulators are expected to exercise their professional judgement to deal effectively with specific matters but, will adhere to standards and guidance bestowed upon them.
+They will also maintain a consistent but firm approach in the advice tendered.
 Persons with responsibilities under fire safety law managing similar risks can expect a consistent approach from the Authority in the advice tendered; the use of enforcement powers; decisions on whether to prosecute; and in the response to incidents and complaints.